Alabama Romantic Getaways

-There are many Alabama romantic getaways for you to enjoy with your partner.
+There are many romantic getaways in Alabama for you to enjoy with your partner.
 From the rustic to the more luxurious options, this beautiful state is happy to provide you with ample options to choose from for your next romantic getaway.

 If you’ll allow me to spark some thought here…..when was the last time the two of you laughed together?
 Held hands and went for a walk?
 Snuggled up, kicked your feet up and relaxed together?
 Just hung out together and did something fun?
 If you can’t remember, then it has been too long!
 That’s why it is critical to your relationship to take time away (take a romantic getaway together) and spend it without an agenda, just having fun – the two of you.